prasannakumar92/AssessmentSentia/README.md

       * Ensure you have all Prerequisites installed on agent machine.
       * Specific to this solution, Powershell Version 5.* and above, Bicep and Azure CLI
 5) Create a Service Principle and establish connection between Azure and DevOps.
 6) Before starting Create Storage account and Keyvault manully.
-This is have common script and Credentials used in the yaml pipeline.
+This is to have common script and Credentials used in the Bicep Templates.

 ## Architecture.
 <a >